 The exhibits include some fun facts and exciting science.
 Taking time to stop and understand just one small display (like the cloud chamber) can be enough to make a science nerd's day.

 On the main floor, you can get the answers to all those pesky questions: why the moon has phases, what causes an eclipse or how tides form.
 They even have a piece of moon rock.
-You can also go to a planetarium show and look through their telescopes.

 Tips for the Griffith Observatory